Chapter 13:

 'So this is the situation huh?'

-She was halfway the thin book when a tall man holding many books in his arm passed near her, he had a stern look on his face that one of people who seldom relaxed, a look that make people assume he is angry.
+She was halfway the thin book when a tall man holding many books in his arm passed near her, he had a stern look on his face.
+The one of people who seldom relaxed, a look that made people assume he was angry.

 She looked at his sleeves that lacked golden cufflinks, a silent declaring of nobility that they all wore regardless of background or even if the piece of clothes didn't had cufflinks opening in its design traditionally.

 "Yes sir."
-Some whimsy slipped in the professional tone, but it was professional nonetheless.
+Some whimsy slipped in the professional tone.

 He took a double look on her, a little confused.